top of page

 It helps spellers recognize that English words follow patterns.
 Many irregular spellings make sense when students learn word origins (etymology) and morphology.
 For example, knowing that "sign" and "signal" share a root explains why "sign" has a silent ‘g'.

-It helps writers understand syntax and craft clear, varied sentences, toning style for varied audiences.
+It helps writers understand syntax and craft clear, varied sentences, toning style for different audiences.

 Linguistics combines with research in neuroscience, psychology, and education to form the scope of science of reading.